georgelawtonn/georgelawtonn/README.md

 Outside of tech, I push myself to develop new skills and like to attempt a plethora of different things.
 My current hobbies include skiing, running, putting together keyboards, and the occasional video game.

+Additionally, any projects on my resume may be viewed on request only.

 ## Languages
 ![python](https://img.shields.io/badge/Python-3776AB?style=for-the-badge&logo=python&logoColor=white)
 ![Java](https://img.shields.io/badge/java-%23ED8B00.svg?style=for-the-badge&logo=openjdk&logoColor=white)